 The design of the street level facades and the creation of the Laneway will enhance the public life on the street—an important walking connection from Delle Avenue and the southeast areas of Mission Hill to Brigham Circle—by adding lighting and additional activity.
 The proposed project will transform an underused parking lot into an active and well-maintained component of the public realm.
-In addition to the retail and Laneway, the project will have a residential lobby facing onto Burney Street which will be the primary point of entry for the residents.
+In addition the Laneway, the project will have a residential amenity space and lobby facing onto Burney Street which will be the primary point of entry for the residents.
 The garage entrance will consist of a single roll-up garage door with fritted glass panels that can be backlit to create an attractive appearance.

 Transit Oriented Design

 The project will take full advantage of its proximity to public transit and is within close range of a host of bus lines, Zipcar locations, Hubway locations, and MBTA Stations.
 The site is approximately 940’ from the MBTA Roxbury Crossing Orange Line and just slightly more to the Brigham Circle Green Line stations.
-The site is very proximate to Southwest Corridor Park, which provides off-street bike and walking paths leading to downtown.
+The site is close to Southwest Corridor Park, which provides off-street bike and walking paths leading to downtown.
 The project will provide ample bicycle storage for both tenants and guests of the site allowing for sustainable alternative modes of transportation to and from the site.
 It is situated in a highly pedestrian-friendly location and therefore an ideal site for multifamily housing with limited dependence on automobiles.
 All of this will reduce overall trips generated from the site and reduce pressures on the busy traffic moving along Tremont Street.

-Our team has a well-established history of providing quality design and construction in this neighborhood.
+Our team has a well-established history of providing quality design and construction in the neighborhood.
 We plan to continue this tradition at The Laneway Building.
 Our team is committed to successfully combining appropriate respect for the existing historic context while producing innovative, design-forward solutions that extend from the building interiors to the facades and the Laneway.
 We hope to be a leader in the exciting architectural dialog that is emerging in this area of Boston.